 The potential benefits of adding beef bone broth, chicken, or other bone-based broths to your healthy lifestyle seem almost be too good to be true.
-Bone broth is reported to support a healthy immune system and healthy-looking skin.
+Bone broth is reported to support a healthy immune system, healthy aging and joints, healthy-looking skin, and even benefit your hair and nails!
 It may also help to support energy and may help lubricate joints.

 If you’re too busy to cook your own chicken or beef bone broth at home, you can still enjoy the potential nutritional benefits of bone broth in a modern protein powder suitable for those following the paleo diet, or for those interested in trying bone broth without the time commitment in the kitchen.
 In addition to being a source of protein, bone broth powder contains nutrients designed to support muscle health before and after a workout.
 It also contains collagen, glucosamine, and other nutrients that support optimal health.